Cybercrime Degree Tracks

 With a degree emphasis in cybercrime, you’ll specialize in criminal justice efforts to combat computer-oriented crimes.
 The program explores computer and cybercrime scene investigation and analysis techniques, computer forensics, online economic fraud, cyber harassment and stalking, exploitation and cyber terrorism.

-The program also offers an 18-credit hour minor in cybercrime that can be applied to any degree concentration.
+Furthermore, the program offers an 18-credit hour minor in cybercrime that can be applied to any degree concentration.

 Online Graduate Certificate Program in Cybercrime

 Our post-baccalaureate cybercrime certificate is the only one of its kind offered in the region, with coursework including digital forensics, laws governing the internet and cyber ethics.
-It supplements a baccalaureate degree in a relevant field from an accredited four-year institution.
+Therefore, it supplements a baccalaureate degree in a relevant field from an accredited four-year institution.

 All courses in the cybercrime certificate program may be applied to the online cybercrime concentration of the master’s degree in Criminal Justice and Criminology.